-There are many multivitamins on the market but choosing the right one can be a complicated process.
+There are many multivitamins available on the market but choosing the right one can be a complicated process.
 The best way to consume your nutrients are from organic, non processed foods.
 And the most significant time to start taking care of your body is before becoming pregnant.

 So, where do you begin?
 Your best bet is to shop for your products at a health food store.
 I recommend avoiding big discount chains as they tend to carry synthetic, poor-quality vitamins which don’t serve the body.
 So, how do you distinguish between synthetic and natural multivitamins?
 Well, here is the answer.